maxart/omarchy-cleaner/README.md

 # Omarchy Cleaner

+> If Omarchy is the omakase of Linux distros, a curated feast of pre-installed apps and webapps, Omarchy Cleaner is your trusty pair of chopsticks to pluck away the unwanted wasabi for a perfectly tailored system. 🥢

-A text-based interactive shell script to remove unwanted default applications and webapps from Omarchy Linux installations.
+A text-based interactive shell script to remove unwanted default applications and webapps from Omarchy installations.

 ![Screenshot of Omarchy Cleaner.](./screenshot.png)